justinlee007/CarND-Capstone/README.md

 ## Project Overview

 ### Carla Architecture
 Carla is the custom Lincoln MKZ that Udacity has converted into a self-driving car.
-It's self-driving system is broken down into for major sub-systems: *Sensors*, *Perception*, *Planning* and *Control*
+It's self-driving system is broken down into four major sub-systems: *Sensors*, *Perception*, *Planning* and *Control*

+![][image1]

 #### Sensors
-Includes everything needed to understand its surroundings and location
+Includes everything needed to understand its surroundings and location including *Cameras*, *Lidar*, *GPS*, *Radar*, and *IMU*

-* Cameras
-* Lidar
-* GPS
-* Radar
-* IMU

 #### Perception
-Abstracts sensor inputs into object detection and localization
+Abstracts sensor inputs into object *detection* and *localization*
-* Detection
+##### Detection
+* Includes software pipelines for vehicle detection, traffic light detection, obstacle detection, etc
+* Techniques in image manipulation include Histogram of Oriented Gradients (HOG) feature extraction, color transforms, spacial binning
+* Methods of classification include sliding-window or sub-sampling along with heat maps and bounding boxes for recurring detections
-* Localization
+##### Localization
+* Answers the question: “Where is our car in a given map with an accuracy of 10cm or less?”
+* Based on the notion that GPS is not accurate enough
+* Onboard sensors are used to estimate transformation between measurements and a given map
 #### Planning
+Path planning is broken down into for sub-components: *route planning*, *prediction*, *behavioral planning*, and *trajectory planning*
 ##### Route Planning
 The route planning component is responsible for high-level decisions about the path of the vehicle between two points on a map; for example which roads, highways, or freeways to take.
 This component is similar to the route planning feature found on many smartphones or modern car navigation systems.
 ##### Prediction